researchsoft/website/content/news/2020-09/index.md

 *If you’d like to suggest items for inclusion in ReSA News then please [contact us](/contact).
 If you would to engage with the ReSA community, then join the [ReSA Google group](https://groups.google.com/forum/#!forum/research-software-alliance) to receive email updates.
 To subscribe send a blank email to [research-software-alliance+subscribe@googlegroups.com](mailto:research-software-alliance+subscribe@googlegroups.com)*

-*ReSA’s vision is that research software be recognised and valued as a fundamental and vital component of research worldwide.
-The ReSA mission is to bring research software communities together to collaborate on the advancement of research software.*
+*[ReSA](https://www.researchsoft.org/) is a community of influencers and members of major research software communities, programs, organisations and individuals.
+ReSA’s vision is that research software be recognised and valued as a fundamental and vital component of research worldwide.
+The ReSA mission is to bring research software communities together to collaborate on the advancement of research software.
+ReSA is a fiscally sponsored project of [Code for Science and Society](https://codeforscience.org/).

+*You are receiving this email as a member of the ReSA google group.
+You can unsubscribe from email updates by adjusting your settings so that you stay a member, but stop receiving group email by going to [Google Groups](https://groups.google.com/my-groups).
+Click My Groups > ReSA.
+In the menu on the left side choose My membership settings and edit the Subscription drop down menu to choose No email.
+You can leave the google group completely by finding the [group](https://groups.google.com/forum/#!myforums) you want to leave and clicking the “leave group” icon (a backwards arrow) on the right side.